aureliaokafor/Data_Analytics_Portfolio/README.md

 Key enrollment decisions were being made without visibility into:

-- Identify which enrollment factors were most influential in parents' decision to enroll their children
+- Identifying which enrollment factors were most influential in parents' decision to enroll their children
-- Understand whether the factors driving enrollment were also leading to parent satisfaction
+- Understanding whether the factors driving enrollment were also leading to parent satisfaction
-- Determine why nearly half of enrolled parents reported dissatisfaction after enrollment
+- Determining why nearly half of enrolled parents reported dissatisfaction after enrollment
-- Assess how satisfaction levels related to the number of children enrolled per family
+- Assessing how satisfaction levels related to the number of children enrolled per family
-- Identify which enrollment factors carried the highest risk of dissatisfaction and potential student churn
+- Identifying which enrollment factors carried the highest risk of dissatisfaction and potential student churn
-- Make evidence-based decisions to improve retention and future referral rates
+- Making evidence-based decisions to improve retention and future referral rates

 ---